thogiti/thogiti.github.io/about.md

  <style> .center { display: block; margin-left: auto; margin-right: auto; width: 30%; } </style>

-Nagu is a distinguished professional with over 20 years of experience in developing data-driven products and platforms in the realms of Artificial Intelligence & Machine Learning (AI/ML), Blockchain, and Infrastructure.
-His solid foundation in mathematics and science, combined with his expertise in Cryptography, sets him apart as a thought leader in the industry.
+Nagu is an experienced professional known for his extensive work in data-driven product and technology development.
+His areas of expertise include Artificial Intelligence & Machine Learning (AI/ML), Blockchain, Infrastructure, Distributed Systems and Data-Driven Marketing.
+With a strong background in mathematics and computer science, Nagu has utilized his skills to gain significant experience across multiple industries.

-A proud alumnus of prestigious institutions, Nagu holds degrees from MIT's FinTech program, University of Southern California (USC), and the Indian Institute of Technology (IIT).
-His vast experience in data-driven AI/ML systems design and data-intensive applications development has been instrumental in delivering cutting-edge solutions across various industry sectors (Healthcare, Finance, Leisure Travel, Technology and Infrastructure).
+He holds degrees from prestigious institutions such as MIT, the University of Southern California (USC), and the Indian Institute of Technology (IIT).
+Over the years, Nagu has contributed to various sectors, including Healthcare, Finance, Leisure Travel and Technology, by developing innovative AI/ML systems and applications that rely heavily on data from distributed systems.
+His approach has led to breakthrough solutions across different industries.

-Nagu's unique ability to merge technology, data, and business operations has led to the creation of innovative products in Marketing Technology, Advertising Technology, Digital Transformation, Strategic Growth, and Cross-Border Team Building.
-His work has been recognized and published in top-tier scientific journals, showcasing his commitment to excellence.
+Nagu excels in integrating technology with business needs, resulting in groundbreaking products in Healthcare, Leisure Travel, Marketing, Digital Transformation, and beyond.
+His work has earned recognition in leading scientific journals, underscoring his commitment to innovation and excellence.

-Throughout his illustrious career, Nagu has held executive positions at renowned organizations such as TeamViewer, Viking Cruises, and PCM.
-This experience has honed his leadership skills, enabling him to drive success for both his teams and the companies he has served.
+Having served in leadership positions at notable companies like TeamViewer and Viking Cruises, Nagu has refined his leadership skills, driving success for his teams and the organizations he has been a part of.
+His passion and expertise span five main areas:

-Nagu's passion for innovation is evident in his four primary areas of interest:
+1. **Artificial Intelligence & Machine Learning**: His contributions in AI/ML have led to the development of advanced, data-driven systems that extend the capabilities of technology in this field.

-1. Artificial Intelligence & Machine Learning: Nagu's expertise in AI/ML has been instrumental in designing advanced data-driven systems and applications, pushing the boundaries of what is possible in the field.
+2. **Blockchain**: Nagu's deep knowledge of cryptography and blockchain technology has facilitated the creation of secure, decentralized platforms, transforming business operations.

-2. Blockchain: Nagu's knowledge of cryptography and blockchain technology has enabled him to develop secure, decentralized solutions that revolutionize the way businesses operate.
+3. **Infrastructure**: His experience in infrastructure development has enabled him to construct robust, scalable platforms that meet the demands of the digital age.

-3. Infrastructure: Nagu's experience in infrastructure development has provided him with the ability to create robust, scalable, low latency, and high concurrency platforms that support the ever-evolving needs of today's digital landscape.
+4. **Data-Driven Marketing**: He has crafted marketing strategies that leverage data to provide engaging customer experiences, driving business growth and customer loyalty.

-4. Data Driven Marketing: Nagu's experience in creating personalized, relevant and engaging customer experiences that drive business growth and loyalty using data, technology and marketing best practices.
+5. **Distributed Systems**: Adding to his repertoire, Nagu's understanding and application of distributed systems principles have enhanced his ability to design systems that are more resilient, scalable, and efficient.
+This knowledge allows for the creation of technologies that can handle complex computations and data across multiple machines, ensuring high availability and fault tolerance.

-In summary, Nagu is a seasoned innovator and leader with a proven track record in AI, Blockchain, Infrastructure and Marketing.
-His extensive experience, combined with his passion for data driven solutions and cutting-edge technology, positions him as a valuable asset in the rapidly advancing world of digital transformation.
+In summary, Nagu is a well-rounded innovator and leader, with a track record of leveraging data and cutting-edge technology to drive digital transformation.
+His expertise across AI, Blockchain, Infrastructure, Marketing, and Distributed Systems positions him as a valuable asset in any forward-thinking digital initiative.

 ## Publictions